-Cataract sugery is on of the most common surgical procedures performed.
-It is the only way to get rid of cataracts.
-It is a minimally invasive procedure that involves numbing the eyes with anesthesia and then making a tiny incision into the cornea in which an ultrasonic probe is inserted.
-The probe breaks up, or emulsifies, the cloudy lens into tiny pieces and then suctions them out of the eye.
+Cataract surgery, which replaces the eye’s cloudy lens with an artificial, clear intraocular lens, is the most common operation in Canada.
+It is a quick and minimally invasive procedure that involves numbing the eyes, then making a tiny incision into the cornea, in which an ultrasonic probe is inserted.
+The probe emulsifies (breaks up) the cloudy lens into tiny pieces, and then suctions the pieces out of the eye.
 Once the cloudy lens has been removed, a new artificial lens is implanted into the eye.
 This lens is known as an intraocular lens (IOL), and is inserted through the same incision that the old lens was removed from.
 No sutures or stitches are required to close the incision as it will self-seal.

 Surgery usually takes less than 15 minutes to perform and is painless for most patients.
 After the procedure, a patch is placed over the eye and you will be asked to rest and then go home the very same day.
 You will need someone to drive you home.
 For the next few days, you may experience itching, mild discomfort, blurry vision, and sensitivity to light and touch.
 Your doctor will prescribe eye drops to help the healing process and to reduce the risk of infection.